Ortis Deley

-Ortis Deley (/ˈoʊtɪs/ OH-tis; born 2 June 1973) is a British television presenter, comedian, singer, radio DJ and actor of Ghanaian and Nigerian descent, best known for presenting the Children's BBC Saturday morning flagship series Live & Kicking.
+Ortis Deley (/ˈoʊtɪs/ OH-tis; born 2 June 1973) is a British television presenter, comedian, singer, radio DJ and actor.
+He is of Ghanaian and Nigerian descent, best known for presenting the Children's BBC Saturday morning flagship series Live & Kicking.
 As of November 2021, he is a presenter on The Gadget Show.
 He has also co-presented Police Interceptors in the UK, with Rick Edwards.
-He also appeared on Police Interceptors special edition where he drove around with the Cleveland and Durham specialist operations unit as well as observing the operations of the control centre.
+He appeared on Police Interceptors special edition where he drove around with the Cleveland and Durham specialist operations unit as well as observing the operations of the control centre.

 Early life

 Deley went to Ernest Bevin College in Tooting Bec, London.
 Deley studied for a degree in pharmacy at the University of Sunderland and graduated in 1995.
 During an appearance as a contestant on London Weekend Television's Blind Date, he was talent-spotted by industry manager Jan Simmonds.

 Career

 Acting

 Deley had a cameo in the 2006 feature film Derailed alongside Clive Owen and Jennifer Aniston.
-He has starred in the BBC drama serial Doctors, and taken part in a production of Alan Ayckbourn's Confusions at the Leatherhead Theatre.
+He has starred in the BBC drama serial Doctors and taken part in a production of Alan Ayckbourn's Confusions at the Leatherhead Theatre.
 He has also played a lead role in the critically acclaimed fringe theatre production of Talkin' Loud at the Latchmere Theatre.
 In 2005, he played Tom in the Doctor Who spin-off audio plays Wildthyme at Large and The Devil in Ms Wildthyme.
 In 2006, he appeared as Derek, the brother of Moony, in the low-budget British film Kidulthood.
 On 3 May 2007, he played the part of a drug dealer on ITV's The Bill.
 He also played a policeman in the CBBC's series Scoop.